 Plants need eighteen chemical elements for their growth—carbon (C), hydrogen (H), oxygen (O), nitrogen (N), phosphorus (P), potassium (K), sulfur (S), calcium (Ca), magnesium (Mg), iron (Fe), manganese (Mn), boron (B), zinc (Zn), molybdenum (Mo), nickel (Ni), copper (Cu), cobalt (Co), and chlorine (Cl).
 Plants acquire carbon from carbon dioxide (CO2) and oxygen partially as oxygen gas (O2) from the air.

 The remaining essential elements are obtained mainly from the soil.
 The availability of these nutrients is influenced either directly or indirectly by the presence of organic matter.
 The chemical elements plants need in large amounts are carbon, hydrogen, oxygen, nitrogen, phosphorus, and potassium.
-Macro-nutrients contain calcium, magnesium, sulfur.
-The other elements, called micronutrients, are essential elements needed in small amounts.
+Macro-nutrients contain calcium, magnesium, and sulfur.
+The other elements, called micronutrients, are essential in small amounts.
 (Sodium [Na] helps many plants grow better, but it is unnecessary to plant growth and reproduction.)